 Authors' reply: Thank you.
 Disk can also be used.
 However, the SMM will create a race condition with the underlying operating system, which needs more careful design.
 Therefore we use USB storage as an example and leave disk storage case as future work.

-At the end of “Trusted USB Storage Benchmark”, we stated that “The major overheads are contributed by SMM/Protected mode transitions and cryptographic computations on each block”.
+At the end of “VI-D Trusted USB Storage Benchmark”, we stated that “The major overheads are contributed by SMM/Protected mode transitions and cryptographic computations on each block”.

 == Evaluation ==